sonicguo/azure-signalr-vnext-features/serverless-websocket/specs/runtime-websocket-serverless.md

 1. Anonymous mode
 1. Simple Auth that `code` is provided through the configured Webhook URL.
 1. AAD Auth.
 Add a client secret in AAD's [App Registrations] and provide the [client secret] to Azure SignalR from portal.

-## Terms

-- **Upstream**: An upstream is the application that processes WebSocket connections and messages.
-This can be an azure function or any other application that can handle HTTP requests.
-- **hub**: A hub is a unit of the isolation, the scope of users and message delivery is constrained to a hub.
-- **connectionId**: Every WebSocket connection has a unique `connectionId`.
-- **userId**: Every connection has a user id from the authetication result if it is not an anonymous connection.

 ## Client endpoint